 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
-You get the ability to roast marshmallows indoors.
-Something you don’t get is an efficient heating source.
+You get the chance to roast marshmallows indoors.
+Something you don’t get is an effective heating source.
 Wood fires normally receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
 They do generate a lot of heat, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 Air Quality and Maintenance

-- Gas: Gas fireplaces only require a bit of dusting every now and then and are practically maintenance free.
+- Gas: Gas fireplaces only require a bit of dusting every now and then and are virtually maintenance free.
 It is suggested that you get your gas fireplace cleaned and adjusted once a year by a specialist to keep it working both safely and effectively.